About Passing Daisies

 I have memories of spending my summer on the phone from 11pm to 6am with a boy I liked, just talking about life and our day and people we had crushes on.
 I remember sitting on the swings after school with a girl I did theatre with and laughing.
 I remember being terrified when my best friend and I got into a car crash, totaling the car and sending her to the hospital.
 I remember being grounded for a month and a half because of my journal being read.
-I remember seeing my first Broadway Across America show at The Aranoff, Disney's "The Lion King," with a boy I used to be head over heels for.
+I remember seeing my first Broadway Across America show, Disney's "The Lion King."
 I remember being a member of a clique that hurt people's feelings.
 I remember having no friends in grade school.
-I remember giving my heart away in college.
+I remember giving my heart away in college and then getting my heart broken.
 I remember losing people's trust, dancing in the rain, doing things I told myself I would never do, having regrets, and having the best time of my life.
-I remember being vegan, then vegetarian, then going back to eating meat.
+I remember being vegan.
 I remember a lot.

 I am saying that memories are a natural part of who we are, and so are all the moments that memories are made of.